almin/almin/docs/TutorialCounter.md

 }
 ```

-is a minimal payload object.
+The above is a minimal payload object.

-Of course, you can include other property to the payload.
+Of course, you can include other properties to the payload.

 ```json
 {